The VIP groups

 We have also explored 'springtime': focusing on the growth of flowers, smelling herbs, making herb bags to take home, potato printing flowers and planting seeds.

-Each 4 week block introduces new signs, symbols and signifiers which are repeated throughout the groups.
+Each 4 week block introduces new signalong, symbols and signifiers which are repeated throughout the groups.
 If there are specific topics families would like to cover, suggestions are always welcome!

 We have covered a block on numeracy focusing on counting up to five.
 We did this through songs such as five speckled frogs, five little ducks, five yummy cakes, five fat sausages.
 Song bags with all of the props were then made so each child could choose which one to take home.
 Symbols of each song covered in the block were sent home too the children seemed to love the bags and requesting songs at home.
 Each bag covered several areas of development including counting, fine motor skills, eye and hand co-ordination, turn taking and problem solving.
 A great opportunity for consistency and the children getting to share this experience with their families.